howesteve/elegua/README.md

 </Route>
 ```

+Fixed path routes are very fast; they are matched using a hash function (`Map.get()`)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map].

 ## Nesting

 Paths can also be nested.
 It doesn't matter for [Elegua](http://github.com/howesteve/elegua).
-Just provide a valid child:
+Just provide a valid child and it will work:

 ```svelte
 <Route route="/about/authors/steve">